jatin0jha/Image-Generating-Diffusion-Models-on-Single-Board-Computers/README.md

 paste the given code on google colab paste all the given code snipits make sure ur machine has a gpu then run all the snippets in given order

--Check the GPU
+- Check the GPU
--Install dependencies
+- Install dependencies
--Download the diffusion model
+- Download the diffusion model
--Imports
+- Imports
--Load the models
+- Load the models
--
+- The diffusion model

+or u can go to the <a href="https://colab.research.google.com/drive/1TOg1YeAG5ewBBJlIJUBIDrAqjgMeylyx?usp=sharing">colab notebook</a>

 ## Results